-Diaz Reus’ clients come in all manner of shapes and sizes, ranging from state entities, such as the Central Bank of Venezuela, to businessmen and major banks.
-The firm has advised Pemex, Mexico’s state-owned oil company, and Shanghai Pudong Import & Export, a Chinese trading business.
+Diaz Reus' clients come in all manner of shapes and sizes, ranging from state entities, such as the Central Bank of Venezuela, to businessmen and major banks.
+The firm has advised Mexico's state-owned oil company Pemex and Venezuelan state-owned oil company PDVSA.

-Diaz, Reus & Targ LLP is a Miami-based full-service international law firm and alliance with board-certified lawyers in international litigation and arbitration, international law, and immigration and nationality law as well as certified anti-money laundering specialists.
+Diaz Reus International Law Firm & Alliance is a Miami-based full-service international law firm and alliance with board-certified lawyers in international litigation and arbitration, international law, and immigration and nationality law as well as certified anti-money laundering specialists.
 It boasts a diverse and wide range of experience in the legal, regulatory, policy, enforcement and commercial landscapes.

 The firm’s clientele includes multinational corporations, government entities, heads of state, political parties, public officials, financial institutions, family offices, high net worth individuals, and athletes and entertainers.

-Diaz Reus & Targ is the founder of DRT International Law Firm & Alliance, a global network of law offices that provide legal services throughout 30 offices in the U.S.A.
-(Miami, Washington DC, Los Angeles, New York City and Houston), Latin America (Argentina, Chile, Brazil, Colombia, Guatemala, Honduras, Dominican Republic, Mexico, Peru, Panama and Venezuela), Europe (Germany, Czech Republic, Russia and Spain), Asia (China and Turkey), the Middle East (United Arab Emirates, Saudi Arabia, Pakistan, Iraq, Lebanon) and South Africa.
+Diaz Reus International Law Firm & Alliance is the founder of DRT International Law Firm & Alliance, a global network of law offices that provide legal services throughout 31 offices in the U.S.A.
+(Miami, Washington DC, Los Angeles, New York City and Houston), Canada, Latin America (Argentina, Chile, Brazil, Colombia, Guatemala, Honduras, Dominican Republic, Mexico, Peru, Panama and Venezuela), Europe (Germany, Czech Republic, Russia and Spain), Asia (China), the Middle East (United Arab Emirates, Saudi Arabia, Pakistan, Iraq, Lebanon) and Africa (South Africa and Nigeria).

 The firm has successfully continued building its niche in handling the most sensitive and delicate cases and investigations in Latin America – Venezuela, Honduras, Guatemala, Nicaragua, Mexico, El Salvador – with alleged ties to Iran, Hamas, Hezbollah, Russia, China and other relationships currently considered national security risks to the US.
-The US will continue to roll out legislation such as the Magnitsky Act, Presidential Executive Orders, OFAC and FINCEN sanctions to stem the flow of these national security risks.
-Our law firm continues to expand its expertise in these areas while successfully resolving those delicate and sensitive investigations on behalf of its US and Latin American based clients.
+The US will continue to roll out legislation such as the Magnitsky Act, Presidential Executive Orders, OFAC and FINCEN sanctions to stem the flow of these national security risks. “ Our firm continues to demonstrate its expertise in these areas by securing declinations of criminal prosecutions and successfully resolving those delicate and sensitive investigations on behalf of its US and Latin American based clients.